HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-13-Lung Cancer Diagnosis Clinical Decision Support System.md

 ##### Deep Learning Network
-In researching period I realized that ensemble strategy was efficient to improve whole system accuracy.
+In research period I realized that ensemble strategy was efficient to improve whole system accuracy.
 So, I got many experiments using various models and tried to find optimal combination.
-In result we fixed to use three DNN networks in the system.
+As a result we decided to use three Deep Neural Network(DNN) networks in the system.

 ###### Detection-network
 This network detects nodules.